Landscaping Ideas for Extra Privacy in Your Garden

 A good start to building your small garden fortress is to make sure there is a strong, thick fence between you and the rest of the world.
 Unfortunately, this barrier is usually the first one to go during storms and strong winds.

 So, if you have a fence that has been damaged at some point, consider either fixing the existing remains or installing a brand-new fence.
-Whether you do all on your own or decide to call a professional to repair it is entirely up to you.
+Whether you do all on your own or decide to call a professional to repair your fence is entirely up to you.
 It mostly depends on how damaged your fence actually is.

 For example, if you have a wooden one that only has some broken or bent panels, you can easily replace them with new ones.
 If the whole fence has fallen down but it’s still undamaged, check for any loose or wrecked nails, hammer some new ones and put it back up.
 In case you need to purchase some replacement panels, always look for treated wood, as it will last longer than cheaper, untreated options.